chestercodes/IntroToFSharp/md/pattern-matching.md

 @[4-9]()
 @[9-14]()

 ---

-### Fizzbuzz
+### Scenario

-Players take turns to count incrementally, replacing
+Fizzbuzz - Players take turns to count incrementally, replacing

 - any number divisible by three with the word "Fizz"
 - any number divisible by five with the word "Buzz"